Zhang-lab/ATAC-seq_QC_analysis/0125_Documentation_v1.md

 > useful reads: non-redundant uniquely mapped reads
 > useful single ends: in ATAC-seq, what we care about is the insertion rather than the fregment itself.
 So we do a transformation on the reads (please see methylQA atac for more information) to focusing on the insertion point only.
 The reads after this transformation is called "useful single ends".

+7, reads under peak:
+Those reads whose center point located inside a peak region.

-7, subsample 10 million enrichment:
+8, subsample 10 million enrichment:
 This is how we estimate the enrichment of reads for each single data.
-We will subsample the useful single ends down to 10M, and calculate based on the subset of data. sub 10M enrichment =
+We will subsample the useful single ends down to 10M, and calculate based on the subset of data.
+sub 10M enrichment =
 (($rupn+10000000*$peak_length / $genome_size) / $peak_length)   /    (20M / ($genome_size-$peak_length))

-8, background RPKM:
+9, background RPKM:
 > Random sample 500bp regions from genome
 > Keep those region that are far from any know peaks (distance > 10kb)
 > Calculate the RPKM for those kept regions